paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (2) support demonstration projects to expand or improve the delivery of legal assistance to older individuals with social or economic needs.

-**(b) Assurances** Any grants or contracts made under subsection (a)(2) of this section shall contain assurances that the requirements of [section 3027(a)(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3027/a/11&num=0&edition=prelim) are met.
+**(b) Assurances** Any grants or contracts made under subsection (a)(2) shall contain assurances that the requirements of [section 3027(a)(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3027/a/11&num=0&edition=prelim) are met.

-**(c) Assistance** To carry out subsection (a)(1) of this section, the Assistant Secretary shall make grants to or enter into contracts with nonprofit organizations experienced in providing support and technical assistance on a nationwide basis to States, area agencies on aging, legal assistance providers, ombudsmen, elder abuse prevention programs, and other organizations interested in the legal rights of older individuals.
+**(c) Assistance** To carry out subsection (a)(1), the Assistant Secretary shall make grants to or enter into contracts with nonprofit organizations experienced in providing support and technical assistance on a nationwide basis to States, area agencies on aging, legal assistance providers, ombudsmen, elder abuse prevention programs, and other organizations interested in the legal rights of older individuals.

 ### Statutory Notes